AmosWels/ug-districts/README.md

 # ug-districts
-An NPM package that shows all districts and sub counties in Uganda.
+An NPM package that show districts and their population size in Uganda.